robertstrauss/jupytermosaic/README.md

 # Jupyter Mosaic

+Arange Jupyter notebook cells in any way two-dimensionally.

 Jupyter Mosaic is an extension for Jupyter notebook and Jupyter lab that allows cells to be dragged around and resized to tile in a subdividable grid layout.

 <img src="./screenshots/screen2.png" />